pyeve/cerberus/docs/contribute.rst

 Running the Tests
 -----------------
-Cerberus runs under Python 2.7, 3.4, 3.5, 3.6, PyPy and PyPy3.
-Therefore
-tests will be run in those four platforms in our `continuous integration server`_.

 The easiest way to get started is to run the tests in your local environment
 with: